naoina/kocha/getting-started.md

 ## Edit a controller <a id="Edit-a-controller"></a>

-So let's edit as following and save.
+So let's edit as follows.

 In `app/controllers/myroom.go`, edit to: